A Framework for Controlling Sources of Inaccuracy in Gaussian Process Emulation of Deterministic Computer Experiments: Preliminaries

 Let $f: \Omega\to\mathbb{R}$, denote the function linking a computer experiment's input to its output for $\Omega\subset\mathbb{R}^d$.
-Further, let $\hat{f}_{\boldsymbol{\vartheta}}$ denote the \emph{nominal} emulator at a particular value of the parameters $\boldsymbol{\vartheta}$, and $\tilde{f}_{\boldsymbol{\vartheta}}$ denote the \emph{numeric} emulator at a particular value of the parameters $\boldsymbol{\vartheta}$.
+Ordinarily, the approximation $\hat f$ to the unknown function $f$ depends on several parameters $\boldsymbol{\vartheta}$.
+Here, let $\hat{f}_{\boldsymbol{\vartheta}}$ denote the \emph{nominal} emulator at a particular value of the parameters $\boldsymbol{\vartheta}$, and $\tilde{f}_{\boldsymbol{\vartheta}}$ denote the \emph{numeric} emulator at a particular value of the parameters $\boldsymbol{\vartheta}$.
 The numeric emulator represents the emulator which is calculated using floating point arithmetic, while the nominal emulator represents the idealized, exact arithmetic, version thereof.
 Then, for any norm $\|\cdot\|$, particular value of the parameters $\boldsymbol{\vartheta}_*$, and corresponding parameter estimate $\hat{\boldsymbol{\vartheta}}$, the normed deviation of the emulator from the computer experiment can be decomposed into \emph{nominal}, \emph{numeric}, and \emph{parameter estimation} components using the triangle inequality as shown below, extending ideas in \cite{haaland2011} to also consider inaccuracy due to parameter estimation.

 Note that inequality (\ref{decomposition}) does not make any assumption about the norm or type of emulator used.
-It is also noteworthy that this error decomposition considers numeric error in evaluation of the interpolator and does not consider numeric error in the parameter estimation process.
+It is also noteworthy that this error decomposition considers numeric error in evaluation of the interpolator but does not consider numeric error in the parameter estimation process.
 Explicit consideration of numeric error in parameter estimation would result in a fourth term in the error decomposition.